What’s new in 2025?

 Payday Frequency and Method

 Employers must generally pay employee wages at least twice each calendar month on regular, designated paydays.
-There are some exceptions to this for certain employees, including executive, administrative, and professional employees and workers employed by a farm labor contractor.
+There are some exceptions to this for certain employees, including executive, administrative, and professional employees and workers employed by farm labor contractors.

 Wages earned from the 1st to the 15th of each month must be paid no later than the 26th day of the same month.
 Wages earned from the 16th to the last day of each month must be paid no later than the 10th day of the following month.